Module atsamd_hal::clock::v2

 case, because, for example, a bootloader has modified the clocks, then you

-may need to manually create the matching configuration using unsafe
+may need to manually create the matching configuration using unsafe code.

 use atsamd_hal::clock::v2::clock_system_at_reset;